Anwaei/hello-world/README.md

 # hello-world
 The first step~
-Here's anwaei from NJUST.
+<del> Here's anwaei from NJUST. </del> Here's Fu Qien from SEU.
 I'm learning how to use GitHub.